jorgemarpa/web-bots/README.md

 This is a collection of python scripts to do web scraping.

-- `check_cl.py` checks for bike ads in Craigslist.
+- `check_cl.py` and `check_pb.py` checks for bike ads in Craigslist and PinkBike.
 I can provide the bike brand and model using the keyword arguments `--brand` and `--model`.
 Here's an example:

 ```python
 ❯ python check_cl.py --brand transition --model spur